MojoProds/AI-Story-Time/README.md

 ## Upcoming features

-* Do a pass with ChatGPT on the story to generate image prompts for each paragraph
+* Proprocess story with ChatGPT to generate image prompts for each paragraph
 * Add the ability to save generated stories to disk
 * Add the ability to continue a story once it's finished